zwave-js/node-red-contrib-zwave-js/README.md

 ### What is it?

- - 100% Javascript, part of the awesome [Z-Wave JS](https://github.com/zwave-js) project
+ - Part of the awesome [Z-Wave JS](https://github.com/zwave-js) org
+ - 100% Javascript, so its blazing fast!
  - Does not require a build of any static library
  - Stable
  - Full Z-Wave control inside Node-RED including: